Deadline to link PAN with Aadhaar extended to 30 September 2021.

 The Aadhaar application process can be done from any authorised Aadhaar Enrolment Centre/ Permanent Enrolment Centre.
 You can find an updated list of existing Aadhaar Enrolment Centres on the UIDAI website.

 In an effort to simplify the enrolment process, the UIDAI has also authorised over 10,000 post offices and bank branches to operate as Permanent Enrol Centres.
 Applicants can follow the 3 simple steps listed below to complete the enrolment process.

 - Step 1: Locate the nearest Aadhaar enrolment centre.

-Step 2: Fill in the application form and submit required documents (proof of identity and proof of address documents).
+- Step 2: Fill in the application form and submit required documents.

 - Step 3: Complete biometrics and collect acknowledgement.